How to tackle Amazon Prime Day to find the best deals

 Other retailers offer competing sales

-But don't assume Amazon will have the lowest prices on everything, as other retailers typically have competing sales simultaneously.
+But don't assume Amazon will have the lowest prices on everything, as other retailers typically have competing sales at the same time.

 - Walmart is holding Walmart Plus Week.